Jh0mpis/N-Body-Molecular-Dynamics-MHPC-Project/README.md

 └── reference/
 ```

-## Compile the project
+## Compile The Project

----

-The project can be compiled using the `cmake` tool.
-The `CMakeLists.txt` is in the root folder (`./`).
-You can create the build folder running the following command in the root folder:
+To compiled the project `cmake` tool was used.
+To create the build folder run the following command from the root folder:

 ```
 cmake -S . -B ./build